 Castlefield Viaduct has a long-standing history in the city of Manchester.
 The structure – a 330m long Grade II listed viaduct – was previously used to carry heavy rail traffic in and out of Manchester’s Great Northern Warehouse, but despite regular maintenance, has stood unused since 1969.

 Arup has been working with the National Trust to transform the viaduct into a free access urban park and meeting place in central Manchester for the benefit of the local community.
-The initial phase, a year-long pilot, opened in June 2022, creating a temporary urban park covering half of the viaduct’s deck.

 As part of the pilot project, we provided specialist advice across structural and mechanical, electrical, public health (MEP) to inform the design for temporary structures and ensure compliance with building regulations and planning policy.
-Our multidisciplinary team created a fire strategy to satisfy life safety, property protection and business continuity objectives of the project stakeholders, and a lighting scheme to prevent impacts on the local community.
+Our multidisciplinary team created a fire strategy to satisfy life safety, property protection and the business continuity objectives of the project stakeholders, and a lighting scheme to prevent impacts on the local community.

-Preserving a piece of Manchester's history
+Preserving Manchester's history through structural engineering

 The structural assessment of the viaduct presented some unique challenges.
 Designed to support heavy rail traffic, in good condition, the original structure would have more than enough load capacity for the proposed urban park.
 However, after 130 years, areas of steelwork showed signs of deterioration, particularly where water had been able to collect.
 As the Trust were leasing the viaduct from the Historic Railways Estate (HRE) for the initial one-year pilot, the structural brief was to minimise intervention.